Kelmar/Tokamak/README.md

 # Tokamak
 A C# engine for games and virtual worlds.

 This project is just starting out.
-The goal is to provide the basis for doing the basic building blocks of a game engine that can be used in a variety of different ways.
+The goal is to provide a set up easily understood building blocks that can be combined togehter to build the application, or to be replaced, updated, and extended however the user wishes to fill their desired needs.

 ## Projects
 - Abstractions\